-Information from credible sources suggests that there is a continued risk of armed terrorist and criminal groups operating and planning attacks against foreigners, including U.S. citizens, in the East Asian and Pacific region.
-U.S. citizens are advised against travel to certain coastal areas and outlying islands in Eastern Sabah because of the threat of kidnappings-for-random and violence.
-U.S. government employees traveling to these regions may need official written permission from the Embassy before traveling.
+Information from credible sources suggests a continued risk of armed terrorist and criminal groups operating and planning attacks against foreigners, including U.S. citizens, in the East Asian and Pacific region.
+U.S. citizens are advised against travel to specific coastal areas and outlying islands in Eastern Sabah because of the threat of kidnappings-for-random and violence.

-U.S. Companies that require travel of foreign businesspersons to the United States are advised that security evaluations are handled via an interagency process.
+U.S. companies requiring foreign businesspersons to travel to the United States are advised that security evaluations are handled via an interagency process.
 Visa applicants should visit the State Department Visa website for additional information.

 Malaysia’s national currency is the Malaysian Ringgit (RM).
 Currency exchange and Western Union money transfers are readily available.
 Credit cards are accepted throughout the country, but you should be aware of the risk of fraud.
 ATMs can be a safer means of obtaining Malaysian Ringgit.
 PINs in Malaysia are six digits long, and some travelers have reported having difficulty retrieving cash from ATMs using four-digit PINs.
 Most of the banking institutions in Malaysia own proprietary ATM networks.

-Telephone: International telephone service from Malaysia is good and more investment is being undertaken to keep up with a very rapid increase in demand.
-GSM is the Malaysian standard for digital cellular communications.
-One of its mobile providers is GPRS enabled, while the other two are 4G spectrum holders.
+International telephone service from Malaysia is good and more investment is being undertaken to keep up with a rapid increase in demand.
+Global System for Mobile communication (GSM) is the Malaysian standard for digital cellular communications.
+One of its mobile providers is General Packet Radio Service (GPRS enabled, while the other two are 4G spectrum holders.

-Internet: Broadband Internet access is widely available in most major hotels.
-Offices and residential customers have dial-up or broadband Internet access via ISDN, ADSL, SDSL, WiFi and/or WiMax.
+Broadband Internet access is widely available in most major hotels.

-Voltage: The voltage used in Malaysia is 230/240 volts and 50 HZ.
+The voltage used in Malaysia is 230/240 volts and 50 HZ.
 If the electrical appliance uses 110/120 volts, you need to use a transformer/converter to step down the 230/240 volts Malaysian voltage to your 110/120-volt appliances.
 Failing to do so will damage your electrical appliances.
-Some electrical appliances are multi-voltage and can be used for both 120 volts and 230/240 volt.
-Most multi-voltage equipment will state somewhere on the product, usually on a label or decal on the charging unit, input 100-240 AC 50-60 HZ.
 Malaysia uses the British Standard BS 1363 domestic AC power plugs and sockets.

 Malaysia’s central location in the Asia Pacific region makes it an ideal gateway to Asia and ASEAN markets.

-Seaports: With such a massive coastline, there are more than 40 seaports across the country.
+There are more than 40 seaports across Malaysia.
 Sixteen of these ports have container facilities.
-By far, the largest container port in Westport, along the Straits of Malacca in Port Klang, about an hour by road from Kuala Lumpur.
+The largest container port in Westport, along the Straits of Malacca in Port Klang, is about an hour by road from Kuala Lumpur.

-Air Cargo: Air cargo facilities are well developed in the five international airports.
-On Peninsular Malaysia, these are the Kuala Lumpur International Airport (KLIA), Penang International Airport, and Langkawi International Airport.
+Air cargo facilities are well developed in the five international airports.
+In Peninsular Malaysia, these are the Kuala Lumpur International Airport (KLIA), Penang International Airport, and Langkawi International Airport.
 Malaysia’s modern KLIA is the nation’s largest, located 50 kilometers south of Kuala Lumpur.
 Cargo import and export procedures are fully automated at KLIA.

 In east Malaysia on the island of Borneo, Kota Kinabalu International Airport serves the State of Sabah, and Kuching International Airport serves the State of Sarawak.

-Airplanes: Kuala Lumpur is served by several international airlines, with international carriers flying into KLIA and low-cost carriers utilizing the nearby and ultra-modern KLIA2 terminal opened in 2014.
-No U.S. airlines fly to Malaysia directly, though there are codeshare and partner flights available through major U.S. carriers.
+No U.S. airlines fly to Malaysia, though codeshare and partner flights are available through major U.S. carriers.
 Additional international connections are available via Singapore, from which there is a joint Malaysia Airlines/Singapore Airlines air shuttle service.
-Direct flights to Singapore are available from the U.S., Europe, the Middle East and Asia.
+Direct flights to Singapore are available from the U.S., Europe, the Middle East, and Asia.

 Within Malaysia, the national airline, Malaysia Airlines, provides frequent service to all major cities.
 A range of low-cost carriers has dramatically expanded service to cities throughout Malaysia and, in some instances, the rest of Asia.

-Climate: The climate is warm (typically 83F-95F during the day in Kuala Lumpur dropping as low as 71F at night), with rainfall (afternoon downpours often delivering more than an inch per day), and high humidity (well over 90 percent during the day, dropping to 60 percent at night).
+The climate is warm, typically 83F-95F during the day in Kuala Lumpur and dropping as low as 71F at night.
+Heavy rainfall is also typical, with afternoon downpours often delivering more than an inch.
+High humidity is another feather of the climate in Kuala Lumpur, often reaching over 90 percent during the day and dropping to 60 percent at night.